Oldman10000/veggie_visionaries/README.md

 ### Register

 The register form is simple, asking a user for only their email address, and to create a user name and password.
 The password must be entered twice to confirm.
 The 'Register' button is inactive by default and is only available once all fields are valid.
 Textual information is provided upon typing in the box to help the user know when their info is valid.
+Once the form has been submitted, the data is added to the 'users' collection in the database and the new user is immediately logged in as the current session user.
+If the username is already taken, then the form submit fails and the username is alerted to this fact by a flash message.

 * Empty form
 ![register](documentation/images/register.jpg)